What is My Car Insurance Score?

 Your car insurance score affects the price you pay for auto insurance.
 However, most drivers are unaware what their car insurance score is or how it works.

-Today, we’re explaining everything you need to know about auto insurance scores, including how to check your score and what your score means.
+Today, we’re explaining everything you need to know about auto insurance scores, including how to check your score, what your score means, and what a good insurance score is.

 Auto Insurance Scores Are Similar to Credit Scores